 - Location:Write out the full name of the venue.
 The address is not included unless it could be mistaken for a different venue.

 - City, State: This pretty self explanatory.
-Make sure not to abbreviate the state.
+Make sure you don’t abbreviate the state.

 Don’t Miss: What You Need to Know About Venue Illustrations

-This is the line that typically says “reception to follow” or “dinner and dancing to follow”.
-This line is also optional, and it should only be used in your wedding invitation wording if your reception is immediately following the ceremony in the same venue.
-If you need to tell your guests a different venue or time, this should be explained on a separate card.
+This is the line of your wedding invite wording that typically says “reception to follow” or “dinner and dancing to follow”.
+This line is also optional, and you should only use it in your wedding invitation wording if your reception is immediately following the ceremony in the same venue.
+If you need to tell your guests a different venue or time, you should explain this on a separate card.

-Dress code should usually be left out of your wedding invitation wording unless it is absolutely necessary.
+Usually, you should leave dress code out of your wedding invitation wording unless it is absolutely necessary.
 For example, if your wedding is a black tie affair, you can include “black tie” in the bottom right corner.